EerikSaksi/stat_buff/timelog.md

 - Finally got the developer account working, finalizing build.
 Was doing a final test and realized a before fixed feature is still broken

 # 3 February (3 hours)
-- Submitted build to Apple finallt
+- Submitted build to Apple finally

 # 5 February (4 hours)
-- Received feedback: Apple wanted more information about my project, aswell as Apple sign in since I use Google sign in
+- Received feedback: Apple wanted more information about my project, as well as Apple sign in since I use Google sign in

 # 8 February (2 hours)
 - Issues with Apple sign in.
 I decided with my supervisor that I should prioritize the dissertation more, and set a deadline for when the project needs to be finished